we-learn-js/js-training/src/slides/ObjectOrientedProgramming.md

 * Loan and mortgage accounts can only deposit money

 All accounts can calculate their interest amount fir a given period (in months.)
-* Load accounts have no interest for the first 3 months.
+* Loan accounts have no interest for the first 3 months.
 * Deposit accounts have no interest if their balance is positive and less than 1000
 * Mortgage accounts 1/2 interest for the first 12 months for the companies and 6 for individuals.